 10 Ways to Combat Inflation at the Grocery Store

 Unit pricing.
-Unit pricing is figuring the price divided by the item’s weight or number of items to know what you are paying per unit.
+Unit pricing is calculating the price per unit by dividing the total price by the item’s weight or the number of items.
 By determining the price per unit, you will know if you are getting the best bang for your buck.

-The way this is used the most is when you are comparing the prices for items with different packaging.
+This is most commonly used when comparing prices for items with different packaging.
 For example, a bag of one-pound rice is $1.99.
 A five-pound bag of rice is $6.99.
 (Not real prices, just using these as an example.)
 You can do the math like this:

 1 pound of rice = $1.99